NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 CallHome American English Speech (CHAES), LDC97S42: 2-speaker subset (CH109)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CH109 is a subset of CHAES dataset which has only two speakers in one session.
+CH109 is a subset of the CHAES dataset which has only two speakers in one session.
-The followings are the suggested parameters for reproducing the diarization performance for CH109 set.
+The following are the suggested parameters for reproducing the diarization performance for the CH109 set.

 .. code-block:: bash